Ceanothus aka Ceanothus

 Ceanothus

-How to care for Ceanothus
+How difficult is it to take care of Ceanothus

 If you're looking for a plant that offers a moderate level of challenge, Ceanothus is a great choice to test your gardening skills.